Beer

 American-style India Pale Ale

 The use of American hop varieties creates a distinctive flavour in comparison to English-style IPA’s.
+American IPAs are hop-forward in character and are often very bitter, typically between 40 and 70 IBUs.
 Within the United States itself, there are further factors that determine flavour.
 Breweries on the East Coast are more likely to include a stronger malt presence in the beer, balancing the hops and providing a less intense experience.
 East Coast breweries often use spicy European hops and malts.

 Imperial and Double India Pale Ale

 This is a style that has become an American favourite.
-Just as the English have their tendency to find the perfect middle ground, the American psyche dictates taking a product to its maximum potential.
+Imperial or Double IPA refers to stronger variants of IPA, with alcohol content above 7.5% by volume and increased hop character.
 Double IPA usually contains two or three times the typical hop content plus additional malts for balance.

 As expected, the result is far removed from regular American beer tastes.
 These IPA’s present a hoppy bounce and deep malty undertones coupled with a high ABV to match.
 It’s no wonder America is the home of the brave and land of the free.